 Another example of the commercial demand for resins, is the pharmaceutical industry.
 Have you ever wondered why your prescription comes in a tinted orange bottle?
 That plastic has several strategic additives that protect your medication from UV damage.
 It also protects your medication with an antibacterial coating, that prevents mold or fungus from growing inside your prescription bottle.
 The medical supply industry relies on plastics for IV bags, disposable PPE such as gloves and other devices and equipment.

-Customized Resins and Plastics for Every Product
+Customized Plastics for Every Product

 The process to derive resins from oil and gas is complex.
 At oil and gas refineries in Texas, the fuels are ‘cracked’ and then converted into hydrocarbon monomers (single molecules) of either ethylene or propylene.
 The next step is a chemic polymerization that creates large molecule chains of millions of atoms that are bonded together, in a pattern.